Russian rockets kill 3 in a Ukrainian city as Kyiv claims it damaged a key bridge

 Meanwhile, a senior Ukrainian delegation led by First Deputy Prime Minister and Economy Minister Yuliia Svyrydenko has traveled to Washington for talks about defense, sanctions and postwar recovery, said Andrii Yermak, the head of Ukraine's presidential office.

-The delegation will meet with representatives from both major U.S. political parties, as well as with advisors to Trump, Yermak added.
+The delegation will meet with representatives from both major U.S. political parties, as well as with advisers to Trump, Yermak added.

 Ukrainians in Kyiv welcomed the strikes on Russian air bases but were gloomy about prospects for a peace agreement.